High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins: Numerical simulation of 9-spin reservoir computing for NARMA tasks

 To validate the reliability of our experimental results, we performed numerical simulations of the nine-spin quantum reservoir computing model on the NARMA task, following the procedure described in Section~\ref{sec:num_sim} and using the parameters listed in Table~\ref{tab:sample_param}.
-The simulations were implemented using the Python package \texttt{QuTiP} \cite{lambert2024qutip5}.
+The simulations were implemented using the Python package \texttt{QuTiP} \cite{lambert2024qutip}.
 For the polarization setting, because the realistic polarization values in room‑temperature NMR (on the order of $10^{-5}$) can lead to numerical instability when solving the Lindblad equation, we scale the carbon and proton polarizations to $[1,\, 3.98] \times 10^{-4}$ (proportional to their gyromagnetic ratios) to balance numerical robustness with experimental realism.

-The simulation results, presented in FIG.~\ref{fig_sm:sim_narma}(a), qualitatively resemble those in Fig.~3 of the main text.
-Quantitative differences are attributed to deviations between the simulated dynamics and the actual experimental processes, including relaxation mechanisms that extend beyond independent single-spin relaxation and unidentified systematic errors.
-In our simulations, we incorporated off-resonance effects during the input stage (i.e., imperfect $R_x$ pulses) and introduced Gaussian noise during the readout stage, based on an experimental signal-to-noise ratio (SNR) of approximately 300 in the thermally equilibrated spectrum.
-Spatial field inhomogeneity was also taken into account; however, it did not significantly affect the results and appears to be incorporated as a fixed mechanism of the reservoir.
+The simulation results, presented in Fig.~\ref{fig_sm:sim_narma}(a), are qualitatively consistent with the experimental results in Fig.~3 of the main text.
+Quantitative differences are attributed to deviations between the simulated dynamics and the actual experimental processes, including cross-correlated relaxation \cite{kowalewski2017nuclear} and unidentified systematic errors.
+A detailed analysis of experimental imperfections and their effects on QRC performance is provided in Section~\ref{sec:imperfection}.
 Accurate modeling of open quantum many-body dynamics remains a significant challenge and warrants further investigation.

 To elucidate the effect of quantumness, we compare our QRC model with the corresponding classical spin reservoir computing model, obtained by treating the spins as classical unit vectors \cite{kornjavca2024large}.
 The dynamics of the $i$-th spin are described by